 The Carlos Rosario School’s Board of Trustees is composed of eleven diverse, committed members who are passionate about supporting our students in achieving their dreams and our staff in fulfilling the mission of the School.
-Board Members bring a wealth of knowledge and expertise to their advisory role, and in many cases unique perspectives on the immigrant experience.
-Serving on the Board is purely voluntary, and we are immensely grateful for the time that Board members dedicate on top of their professional and personal lives.
+Board Members bring a wealth of knowledge and expertise to their oversight role, and in many cases unique perspectives on the immigrant experience.
+Serving on the Board is purely voluntary, and we are immensely grateful for the time that our members dedicate to the School in addition to their professional and personal lives.
 The Board oversees the business and affairs of the organization and has a fiduciary responsibility for the School.
 For example, in terms of key functions, the Board is responsible for ensuring the School is in compliance with all charter school regulations and approving the annual budget.

 CapGenic Advisors, LLC

 James (Jim) Moore is a native Washingtonian who is deeply committed to helping adult immigrants acclimate to life in the United States.
-He brings more than 40 years of marketing, sales, and business development experience to his work on the Board.
-Jim serves as the Board’s treasurer and is also a member of the Finance Committee, both of which are critical roles for ensuring the financial health of the School.
+He brings more than 25 years of marketing, sales, and business development experience to his work on the Board.
+Jim serves as the Board’s treasurer and is a member of the Finance & Development Committee, both of which are critical roles for ensuring the financial health of the School.
 He also serves as chair of the Board’s Diversity, Equity, & Inclusion Taskforce.

 “What inspires me most about the School are our students.
 They provide an example to both native-born citizens and immigrants of how to come to this country and best extract the benefits of being here, including opportunities for education, improved living conditions for families, and personal growth and self-improvement around career development.
 Then they demonstrate how best to pay it forward.
 This inspires me to try to help in any way I can.”